Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Moving Around in Dubai

 There are several options to consider when moving around in Dubai.
 The public transport system, including buses and the metro, is safe and efficient for getting around the city.
-Additionally, taxis and ride-sharing services like Uber provide convenient cost affective alternatives for transportation.
+Additionally, taxis and ride-sharing services like Uber provide convenient, cost-effective alternatives for transportation.

 Traffic and Pedestrian Safety in Dubai